There are two types of pollution that affect the quality of our watersheds:

-This is pollution that comes from a specific point, such as a factory or an industrial plant.
-While most environmental regulations deal with point source pollution, the majority of watershed pollution comes from non-point source pollution.
+Point source pollution comes from an identifiable source, such as a factory or an industrial plant.
+Point source pollution is highly regulated through state and federal environmental laws.
+Most watershed pollution comes from non-point source pollution.

 2. Non-point source pollution

 Non-point source pollution comes from many different sources and cannot be traced to a single point.
 Non-point source pollution includes pollutants that are picked up by stormwater and drained into watersheds.
 Non-point source pollution includes:

 Pesticides, herbicides, fungicides, and other chemicals that farmers use for their crops or animals combine with the water that drains into the watersheds.
 These chemicals, in addition to animal waste, can lead to harmful bacteria polluting the water supplies.

 Urban runoff is also known as storm drain pollution.
 Rainwater drains from buildings, sidewalks, parking lots, lawns, and other urban areas and collects all the contaminants from those surfaces such as synthetic fertilizers, pesticides, grease, chemicals, animal droppings, etc. These pollutants drain into the storm drains and on to larger bodies of water without going through a treatment process first.

 Urban development is a threat to watersheds because it changes water’s natural flow path.
 When areas near watersheds are developed, plants are replaced with impervious cover like roads, parking lots, sidewalks, driveways, and buildings, hindering the grounds ability to absorb stormwater.
 The resulting stormwater runoff actively erodes and contaminates streams and creeks when it carries the pollutants and debris it picks up as it flows.